tensorflow/models/official/vision/examples/starter/README.md

     within the model are properly initialized.

 -   `build_inputs`: here you can instantiate a Decoder object and a Parser object.
-They are used to create an `InputReader` that will generate a `tf.data.Dataset` object.
+They are used to creating an `InputReader` that will generate a `tf.data.Dataset` object.

--   `build_losses`: it takes groundtruth labels and model outputs as input, and computes the loss.
+-   `build_losses`: it takes ground-truth labels and model outputs as input, and computes the loss.
 It will be called in `train_step` and `validation_step`.
     You can also define different losses for training and validation, for example, `build_train_losses` and `build_validation_losses`.
 Just make sure